simplicateca/craft4-matrix-conditionals/README.md

 This method uses a single twig file (`matrix-conditionals.twig`) that you can drop into your Craft CMS entry type field layouts as a `Template UI Element`.

-Configuration is handled by editing a simple JSON-like structure within the file.
+Configuration is handled by editing a simple JSON-like configuration varible near the top of the twig file.

 Developers can create conditional rules for when certain fields appear (or are hidden) based on the value of other fields within the same matrix block.

+While this method is capable of conditionally hiding or displaying fields for a wide variety of use cases, extremely complicated or interconnected conditions might be difficult (or impossible) to manage with this method.

+This tool does not prevent fields from loading and it does not remove them from the form.
+It simply hides them with CSS, allowing you create a more streamlined user experience for content editors (Hooray for better AX!).

-This tool isn't perfect, and it doesn't do everything, but it's better than what we currently have available :)
+This tool isn't perfect, and it doesn't do everything, but it's better than what we currently have :)

-## How to Get Started
+## Getting Started

 1) Save the `matrix-conditionals.twig` file from this repository to a location in your `cms/templates` directory.
 2) Configure the JavaScript at the top of the twig file to describe your conditional rules and actions based on the configuration information in these instructions.